MartinKemei/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. A shell function.
 These are miniature shell scripts incorporated into the environment.
 4. An alias.
 Commands that we can define ourselves, built from other commands.
 This will be covered in a later lesson.

-> The following commands open a new world for us to explore the _LINUX_ system
+> The following commands open a new world for us to explore the _LINUX_ system;
-> type, which, help and man are very important to understand.
+> type, which, help and man.
+---